 “Poet Givhan blends Puebloan, Zuni, and Mexican American cultures in this searing postapocalyptic rumination on motherhood, genocide, and environmentalism…This magical realist tale reveres the power of nature, exploring what could happen if Earth punished humankind for the atrocities committed against it.
 Poetry imbues every page with power and truth, and the intense plot is propelled by fully realized characters and a majestically primal setting.
 This harrowing debut with Southwestern sensibility depicts the dangers of destroying our planet and questions whether mythology is an apt term to describe Indigenous beliefs.” —Library Journal

-ROSA’S EINSTEIN is available from Amazon & University of Arizona Press (Camino del Sol Poetry Series), INDIeBOUND, barnes and noble, your local brick and mortal bookstores, or as a signed copy directly from jenn (venmo @jENNIFER-gIVHAN or PayPAL below)
+ROSA’S EINSTEIN is available from University of Arizona Press (Camino del Sol Poetry Series), INDIeBOUND, barnes and noble, your local brick and mortal bookstores, or as a signed copy directly from jenn (venmo @jENNIFER-gIVHAN or PayPAL below)

 “Givhan’s collection is so much about having hope for another and about envisioning another world in which someone is brave and bright and has not been abandoned.
 And in this hope, they are wanted and remembered.”—American Microreviews & Interviews